-Federally approved seat belts are provided for the use of the driver, the right front passenger, and the rear sofa.
-Most states require, by law, that all passengers in a motor vehicle use seat belts while in transit.
+Federally approved seat belts are provided for the use of the driver, the right front passenger, the second row captains chairs, and the rear lounge.
+Most states require by law that all passengers in a motor vehicle use seat belts while in transit.
 It is strongly recommended that all occupants remain seated with their safety belts firmly attached while the touring coach is in transit.
 The driver should adjust his or her seat so that he or she is able to reach all controls easily with the belt on, and be able to use all the travel on the foot brake.
 Seat belts should be placed as low as possible around the hips to prevent sliding out from under them in case of an accident.
 This places the load of the body on the strong hipbone structure instead of around the soft abdominal area.
 Remember, there should only be one occupant per seat belt when traveling.